Genusaurus

-Genusaurus (/ˌdʒɛnjʊˈsɔːrəs/ JEN-yuu-SOR-əs; meaning "knee lizard") is a genus of abelisauroid dinosaur from the Early Cretaceous.
+Genusaurus (/ˌdʒɛnjʊˈsɔːrəs/ JEN-yuu-SOR-əs; meaning "knee lizard") is a genus of abelisaurid theropod from the Early Cretaceous.
 Its fossils were found in France.
 Genusaurus is believed to have lived during the Albian stage, around 112-100 million years ago.

 Description

 Genusaurus possesses several distinguishing traits.
 The dorsal vertebrae are elongated.
 The elements of the pelvis are strongly fused.
 The thighbone shows a low bone plateau below the major trochanter; to the front an accessory trochanter is present.
 The epicondyle of the inner femoral condyle is well-developed.
 The cnemial crest strongly extends to the front and is curved upwards.
 The fibula has a distinctive boss serving as an attachment for the Musculus iliofibularis.
 The upper inner side of the fibula is strongly hollowed out.

 Size

 Genusaurus was originally estimated to have been 3.16 m long.
 From the 38 cm thighbone, a weight of 129.6 kg was extrapolated.
 Later estimates, while confirming the length of 3 m, have reduced the weight to 50 kg, or even 35 kg.
-In 2016, its length was estimated at 3.6 m, making it the smallest abelisaurid.
+In 2016, its length was estimated at 3.6 m, making it among the smallest known abelisaurids.